We may earn affiliate commissions for the recommended products. Learn more.

 Torrenting

-Surfshark allows torrenting on all of its servers.
+Surfshark allows torrenting on all its servers.
 However, the speeds will be a bit lower.
 NordVPN allows torrenting on all its servers, with no restrictions or automatic switches to specialized servers.
 While the provider does offer optimized P2P servers for better speeds and performance, users are free to use regular servers for torrenting without any interference or monitoring of their activity.

 In addition, NordVPN includes a SOCKS5 proxy, which is a useful alternative for P2P connections since it will provide faster download speeds than a VPN tunnel.
 Personally, I would avoid the SOCKS5 proxy because it isn’t as secure as a VPN connection.
 Besides that, you may also boost torrenting speeds with split tunneling by limiting VPN traffic to your torrent client.